datalad-handbook/book/docs/usecases/using_globus_as_datastore.rst

    $ pip install git-annex-remote-globus
    # if first time
-   $ git-annex-remore-globus setup
+   $ git-annex-remote-globus setup

-We can see that most of the files in the dataset are annexed, highlighted in red.
+We can see that most of the files in the dataset are annexed.
 You can check the symlink for a given file by running

 .. code-block:: bash

-   $ ls ll path/to/file
+   $ ls -l path/to/file

 At this point we have to enable the globus remote and after that, we can try to download the file